-2. Avoid: Unfortunately this tip cannot be avoided, there are simply foods that are downright bad for your kidneys, and these need to be removed from your renal diet.
-Here are a list of foods deemed “bad” for kidney disease, and therefore should be avoided in your renal diet:
+Unfortunately this tip cannot be avoided, there are simply foods that are downright bad for your kidneys, and these need to be removed from your renal diet.
+Here is a list of foods deemed “bad” for kidney disease, and therefore should be avoided in your renal diet:

 • Red meat: See my article on negative effects of red meat here

-• Dairy: this includes, milk, butter, cream, ice-cream, yoghurt, and all dairy containing pre-made products.
+• Dairy: this includes, milk, butter, cream, ice-cream, yoghurt, and pre-made products containing dairy.

 • Alcohol: ALL alcohol, including red wine.